abdo-essam/Online-Recruitment-Database-Project/README.md

 - Who were the employers didn’t announce any job last month?
 - What were the available positions at each employer last month?
 - For each seeker, retrieve all his/her information and the number of jobs he applied for

+## General Requirements

+- Draw the corresponding ERD for this project in a way that answers the corresponding inquires stated in the project.
+- Convert the ERD to Physical model (DDL scripts)
+- Write SQL statements corresponding to the queries

+## Deliverables
+- Conceptual Model (ERD)
+- Physical model
+- Set of SQL statements + Snapshot of the results
+- Project report containing all deliverables